How does MediCal determine your

 I submitted ALL relevant information to continue to keep her on the specific medi-cal program; the A & D FLP – Aged & Disabled Federal Poverty Level program.

-However they had to have messed something up, because I recieved a letter (on 5/31) from MediCal which states as follows;
+However they had to have messed something up, because I received a letter (on 5/31) from MediCal which states as follows;

 “Beginning 07/01/2017 you will no longer receive MediCal Benefits under the ‘A&D FPL’ program, because your income “exceeds” the amount allowed for living expenses” (which is absolutely ridiculous & makes me very irritated) …